Bernhard Mann

-Bernhard Mann (born in Stuttgart, West Germany, 3 December 1950) is a social scientist and Master of Public Health, professor of social pedagogy, management and coaching at the iba Koeln - University of Cooperative Education, professor emeritus of health and social management at the FHM Bielefeld - University of Applied Sciences, former professor of health management and vice-president at the University of Applied Sciences Bamberg, adjunct professor of public health, social medicine and sociology at the University of Bonn, University of Koblenz-Landau, at the Berlin School of Public Health - Charité, Medical University, at several universities of educational cooperation as well as of applied sciences like in Bochum, Düsseldorf, Essen, Koeln and Wuppertal.
-He is public-health-coordinator of the German program at the IESS - Institut Européen des Sciences de la Santé Casablanca, Maroc.
+Bernhard Mann (born 3 December 1950) is a social scientist and Master of Public Health, professor of social pedagogy, management and coaching at the iba Koeln – University of Cooperative Education, professor emeritus of health and social management at the FHM Bielefeld – University of Applied Sciences, former professor of health management and vice-president at the University of Applied Sciences Bamberg, adjunct professor of public health, social medicine and sociology at the University of Bonn, University of Koblenz-Landau, at the Berlin School of Public Health – Charité, Medical University, at several universities of educational cooperation as well as of applied sciences like in Bochum, Düsseldorf, Essen, Koeln and Wuppertal.
+He is public-health-coordinator of the German program at the IESS – Institut Européen des Sciences de la Santé Casablanca, Maroc.

 Education and career

 After college education in London and Paris and the university-entrance diploma in Stuttgart, Bernhard Mann studied political economics, law, sociology, medical sociology and social policy at the University of Erlangen-Nürnberg and the University of Göttingen between 1971 and 1977.
 Mann acquired a master's degree in social sciences (M.A.).
 He could continue his research for PhD in social gerontology and social planning at the University of Kassel, his research for a MPH in public health at Hannover Medical School and his advanced training in total quality management at the Kaiserslautern University of Technology.

-Bernhard Mann acted as an assistant professor of sociology at the faculty of economics and social sciences of the University of Erlangen–Nuremberg (1978–81) and at the faculty of social sciences of the University of Konstanz (1991–96), assistant professor of sociology and public health at the faculties of medicine and philosophy of the University of Bonn (1999-2011) and the faculty of educational sciences of the University of Koblence-Landau (2001-2017).
-Mann is an adjunct professor of public health at the FOM - University of Applied Sciences Essen (since 2013), at the iba - International University of Cooperative Education Heidelberg (since 2015) and as well as an adjunct professor of sociology at the IUBH - International University of Applied Sciences Düsseldorf (since 2017).
+Bernhard Mann acted as an assistant professor of sociology at the faculty of economics and social sciences of the University of Erlangen–Nuremberg (1978–81) and at the faculty of social sciences of the University of Konstanz (1991–96), assistant professor of sociology and public health at the faculties of medicine and philosophy of the University of Bonn (1999–2011) and the faculty of educational sciences of the University of Koblence-Landau (2001–2017).
+Mann is an adjunct professor of public health at the FOM – University of Applied Sciences Essen (since 2013), at the iba – International University of Cooperative Education Heidelberg (since 2015) and as well as an adjunct professor of sociology at the IUBH – International University of Applied Sciences Düsseldorf (since 2017).
 He was a member of the scientific board of the M.A. program for Health Management in Koblence-Landau elected for certifying the Faculty of Social Sciences in Göttingen and the M.A. program for Health Management in Koblence-Landau.
 Together with three colleges, he is editor of the Koblence memoire for public health and health management, published by LIT (Münster-Berlin-Hamburg-London-Wien-Zürich).